How much better can you “B”?

 Symptoms of thiamine (B1) deficiency sound a lot like some of the symptoms of Parkinson’s and other neurological diseases:

 - Nausea and vomiting

 - Changes in heart rate

 After doing some more research I found out that thiamine deficiency is associated with other illnesses like:

 - Megaloblastic anemia

-You might consider adding a B-Complex as you work to restore your gut bacteria for B vitamin production to improve your health.
+You might consider adding a B-Complex too as this isn’t the only B that is important to your health.
 Many people don’t realize that many of the B-Vitamins are made by gut bacteria.
 B vitamins are very important to immunity and homeostasis in the gut.
 If you want to read more about the science of B vitamins in the gut from food and bacteria, you can read more here.

 Remember it’s always good to B at your Best!